 We moved onto an emblazoned pendant locket, the Heneage Jewel, made in 1595, with its internal miniature of Queen Elizabeth I painted by the foremost exponent of miniature portraiture, Nicholas Hilliard.
 In contrast to the imperial golden profile of the queen and the pious praise of her defence of the Anglican faith on the exterior, the glittering and vibrant interior portrait reflects upon the fresh beauty and virtue of the queen.
 Could this personal gift from the monarch to her trusted courtier Sir Thomas Heneage reflect more a more intimate bond between them?

 Further along is a suite of fresh, leaf green, peridot jewels set in gold.
-They were a gift to Miss Cotes in April 1816 from the Prince Regent, the future George IV, to wear at the marriage of his daughter, Princess Charlotte, to Prince Leopold of Saxe-Coburg.
-Princess Charlotte resisted the marriage and the Prince Regent was afraid she would bolt.
-She was kept under virtual house arrest by the Dowager Countess of Rosslyn and her nieces, the Cotes sisters, whom Charlotte referred to as old ‘Famine & the Consequences’.
+They were a gift to Miss Cotes in April 1816 from the Prince Regent, the future George IV, to wear at the marriage of his daughter, Princess Charlotte, to dashing Prince Leopold of Saxe-Coburg.
+Princess Charlotte was highly spirited and the Prince Regent was anxious to keep her under scrutiny so he assigned ladies of the court, the Dowager Countess of Rosslyn and her nieces, the Cotes sisters, to keep close to her.
+Charlotte resented their almost constant presence, and referred to them as old ‘Famine & the Consequences’.
 Princess Charlotte was the darling of the nation and, as in the outpouring of grief for a later Princess, Diana, the entire kingdom mourned her tragically early death in childbirth two years later.

 Many jewels made their way to the V&A collection due to the generous legacy of Lady Cory, who bequeathed her enormous collection to the museum in 1947.
 Lady Cory was a grand dame in the Edwardian style and appeared in public draped in lace and a variety of jewels, many of which she ‘improved’.
 Centre stage is a huge diamond spray brooch of 1850, which Lady Cory had enlarged by adding a few older diamond set parts – upcycling her diamonds!
 The flower head motifs are set en tremblant to shimmer with the wearer’s movements.